 An outbreak occurs when there is an increase of similar illness in children and/or staff in the child care centre at a particular time.
 When a child is identified with a communicable disease after attending the child care centre, the staff must be watchful for another ill child in the next 48 hours.
-Look for common symptoms or similar cases, and if there is a possibility of increased illness, report the illness to the Windsor-Essex County Health Unit by calling 519-258-2146 ext 2264.
-(After hours, weekend and holiday reporting: 519-973-4510).
-The Health Unit will follow the case definition and outbreak definition to declare the outbreak.
+Look for common symptoms or similar cases, and if there is a possibility of increased illness, report the illness to the WECHU by calling 519-258-2146 ext.
+1420 (after hours, weekend and holiday reporting: 519-973-4510).
+The health unit will follow the case definition and outbreak definition to declare the outbreak.